-- Buy certified heat-treated and/or locally-cut firewood, ideally from within 80km.
+- Buy certified heat-treated and/or locally-cut firewood (from within 80km).

 - Do not bring outside firewood into a national park in Canada.

-- Utilize the Don’t Move Firewood Project to exchange any out-of-providence firewood for locally sourced wood at provincial and national park campsites.
+- Utilise the Don’t Move Firewood Project to exchange any firewood from out-of-province firewood for locally sourced wood at provincial and national park campsites.

-- Utilize the drop-off boxes at PEI entrances to dispose of any out-of-province firewood.
+- Utilise the drop-off boxes at PEI entrances to dispose of any out-of-province firewood.

-*Open fires are not allowed at most of PEI’s national parks and provincial park campgrounds, and they may put fire restrictions when wildfire risk is high.
-Visit their website or inquire the campground staff for the most current information.
+*Open fires are not allowed at many of PEI’s national parks and provincial park campgrounds, and park or provincial authorities may put fire restrictions when wildfire risk is high.
+Visit the park’s website, call, or visit the park to ask the campground staff for the most current information.

 Bringing firewood from Canada into the USA is prohibited unless the firewood is labeled and certified heat-treated.
 Read about these requirements on the USDA and CBP firewood information sheet.

 Bringing firewood from the USA into Canada is prohibited unless the firewood is labeled and certified as heat-treated.
 Canada also encourages visitors to use local firewood.

 This summary is accurate to the best of DMF staff abilities as of 27 November 2023.

 - Don’t Move Firewood Project, PEI Invasive Species Council